How to Secure Your MCP Server Setup — Best Practices

 .cursor/mcp.json

 If you accidentally committed a secret, rotate the key immediately.
-Removing it from the current commit is not enough — anyone with access to the git history can still find it.
+Removing it from the current commit is not enough.

 Rotate keys regularly